derekphilipau/museum-nextjs-search/README.md

 This project has been deployed on Vercel at https://bkm-next-search.vercel.app/

-OpenAI CLIP Embeddings similarity feature is in the [feature-experimental-clip](https://github.com/derekphilipau/museum-nextjs-search/tree/feature-experimental-clip) branch and results can be [viewed here](http://bkm-next-search-git-feature-experim-f7b255-derekphilipau-s-team.vercel.app/collection/object/60443/shrine-in-form-of-a-gothic-temple?_vercel_share=dha3g9093ZhIbOuZOEGo3AllIHkPeH0w).
+OpenAI CLIP Embeddings similarity feature is in the [feature-experimental-clip](https://github.com/derekphilipau/museum-nextjs-search/tree/feature-experimental-clip) branch.
+The embeddings were slowing down my test Elasticsearch instance, so I've taken down the Vercel deployment.
+[You can see examples of artwork similarity here.](./doc/embeddings.md)

 ## Overview